 In Chile, Patrick supervised nonprofits and developed environmental coalitions focusing on water conflicts and public policy.
 As an environmental advocate, Patrick writes and speaks about policy issues including climate change and river conservation.
 His nonprofit work has been recognized in the press, including Forbes, Outside Magazine and Chile's La Tercera newspaper.
 His legal scholarship has been published in the Pace Law Review (with Kyle McEntee) and the University of Michigan Journal on Law Reform (with Kyle McEntee and Derek Tokaz).

 Patrick holds a B.A. in Economics and English Literature from Fairfield University and a J.D. from Vanderbilt Law School.
 He is a member of the World Commission on Environmental Law and an Executive Committee member of the IUCN-WCPA Transboundary Conservation Specialist Group.

-Natalie Reyes is associate director of Training and Technical Assistance at the Center for Court Innovation.
+Natalie Reyes is Deputy Director of Midtown Community Court at the Center for Court Innovation.
 Prior to joining the Center, Natalie spent four years in Santiago, Chile, where she provided technical assistance for legal and public policy reform of Latin American criminal and civil justice systems at the Organization of American States' Justice Studies Center of the Americas.
 One of her specialties is how U.S. pretrial reforms could be applied in the Latin American context.
 She received a B.S. in Psychology from Fordham University and a J.D. from New York University School of Law.

 Lauren Ramos is a civil litigator at McGuire Woods in Richmond, Virginia.
 She holds a J.D. from Vanderbilt University Law School and a B.A. in Psychology and Spanish from the University of Virginia.